sake92/fp4noobs/README.md

-# fp4noobs

-FP for beginners
+# FP for beginners, in Scala 3

+Order of reading:
+1. semigroup
+1. monoid

+---
 ## Nicer Syntax
 We usually want a nice "operator-ish" syntax like `1 + 3`.
 Scala has "infix notation" for functions.